scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 JDK 17, 21, and 25 are all good choices both for *compiling* and *running* Scala code.

+Since the JVM is normally backwards compatible, it is usually safe to use a newer JVM for *running* your code than the one it was compiled on, especially if you are not using JVM features designated "experimental" or "unsafe".

-JDK 8 and 11 are also possible choices.
-As of 2025, these versions remain in use at some shops, but usage has declined greatly and many projects are dropping support.
+JDK 8 and 11 are also possible choices as long as you are willing to restrict yourself to older Scala versions.
+Scala 3.8 has entirely dropped support for these JDKs, as per [this blog post](https://www.scala-lang.org/news/next-scala-lts-jdk.html).
+As of 2026, JDK 8 and 11 remain in use at some shops, but usage has declined greatly and many projects are dropping support.

 If you compile on JDK 17+ but want to allow your users to stay on 8, use `--release 8` to avoid using APIs and features that don't exist in 8.
 Another option is to use a newer JDK for your daily work but do release builds on JDK 8.

-Since the JVM is normally backwards compatible, it is usually safe to use a newer JVM for *running* your code than the one it was compiled on, especially if you are not using JVM features designated "experimental" or "unsafe".

-As per [this blog post](https://www.scala-lang.org/news/next-scala-lts-jdk.html), Scala 3.8 will have a new minimum JDK version of 17.
+(The same remarks apply to JDK 11.)

 ## Long Term Support (LTS) versions